moov-io/metro2/README.md

       --input string   input file (default is $PWD/metro.json)
 ```

-The format parameter supports two types, "json" and "metro".
+- The `format` parameter determines the output format and supports "json" or "metro".
-The input parameter is the source metro2 file to be printed, and can be raw or json.
+- The `input` parameter is the source metro2 file to be printed, and can be raw or json.

 Example:
 ```